Daniel-Xing/impact-effects/doc/proposal.md

 ```

 In order to achieve sampling, we first consider building a generator class.
 The Generator class represents all the values of a parameter.
-It can represent a distribution or a specific value.Generator provides a basic generate function to return all values.In general, the parameter of the IMPACTOR_POPULATION will be defined as such a type, and the IMPACT_POPULATION will also provide iterators to generate specific impacts.
+It can represent a distribution or a specific value.Generator provides a basic generate function to return all values.
+In general, the parameter of the IMPACTOR_POPULATION will be defined as such a type, and the IMPACT_POPULATION will also provide iterators to generate specific impacts.

 ```python
 class Generator(Object):

 ```

-In addition, the parameters of the impact may obey different distributions, so we need a class to describe different distributions.A common design idea is that the IMPACT_EFFECT package provides an abstract parent class that needs to inherit this parent class.Library provides common distribution implementation by default, such as joint distribution and normal distribution.If users want to use a custom distribution, they need to inherit the Distribution class and implement relevant functions.
+In addition, the parameters of the impact may obey different distributions, so we need a class to describe different distributions.
+A common design idea is that the IMPACT_EFFECT package provides an abstract parent class that all distribution needs to inherit this parent class.
+Library provides common distribution implementation by default, such as Union distribution and Gaussion distribution.If users want to use a custom distribution, they need to inherit the Distribution class and implement relevant functions.

 ```python
 class Distribution(Object):